'Stop Cop City' activists pack Atlanta City Hall ahead of crucial vote

 The training center was approved by the City Council in September 2021 but requires an additional vote for more funding.
 City officials say the new 85-acre (34-hectare) campus would replace inadequate training facilities and would help address difficulties in hiring and retaining police officers that worsened after nationwide protests against police brutality and racial injustice three years ago.

-But opponents, who have been joined by activists from around the country, say they fear it will lead to greater militarization of the police and that its construction of the facility in a large urban forest will exacerbate environmental damage in a poor, majority-Black area.
+But opponents, who have been joined by activists from around the country, say they fear it will lead to greater militarization of the police and that its construction will exacerbate environmental damage.
 Protesters had been camping at the site since at least last year, and police said they had caused damage and attacked law enforcement officers and others.

-Though the vast majority of those who spoke during the first six hours of the City Council meeting were against the training center, a few people voiced support, saying they trusted the judgment of Mayor Andre Dickens.
+Though more than 210 people who spoke during the City Council meeting were against the training center, a small handful voiced support, saying they trusted the judgment of Mayor Andre Dickens.

 Councilmembers are considering whether to approve $31 million in public funds for the site’s construction, as well as a provision that requires the city to pay $36 million — $1.2 million a year over 30 years — for using the facility.
 The rest of the $90 million project would come from private donations to the Atlanta Police Foundation, though city officials had, until recently, repeatedly said that the public obligation would only be $31 million.